Christianization of Armenia: Traditional account

 The traditional account of the Christianization of Armenia comes from The History of the Armenians and The Teaching of St. Gregory, fifth century works attributed to Agathangelos which combine fact and legend.
 There are Greek, Arabic and Syriac versions which predate the Armenian version.

 According to the account of Agathangelos, in the third century the Armenian king, whom Agathangelos calls Khosrov, fought against the newly established Sasanian dynasty in Iran; the latter sought to destroy the Armenian Arsacids as the last remnant of the Parthian dynasty they had supplanted.
 The Sasanians sent a Parthian nobleman called Anak to gain the confidence of the Armenian king and kill him.
 Anak succeeded in murdering Khosrov and most of the royal family, but he and his family were then killed by Armenian nobles.
 After this, Khosrov's son Trdat (Tiridates) was taken to live in Rome, and Anak's son was taken to Caesaria in Cappadocia and raised by Christians, who gave him the name Gregory.

 Later, Trdat reclaimed the Armenian throne with Roman assistance.
 Gregory went to Armenia to enter the service Trdat, who, following his Roman overlord Diocletian, persecuted Christians.
 After Gregory refused to sacrifice to the goddess Anahit, the king had Gregory imprisoned and subjected to many tortures.
 Once Trdat discovered that Gregory was the son of his father's killer, he had Gregory thrown into a deep pit called Khor Virap near Artaxata, where he remained for thirteen (or fifteen) years.
 In the meantime, a group of Christian nuns fleeing from the Roman Empire were put to death on Trdat's orders.
 In Agathangelos's history, Gregory is miraculously saved and brought out from the pit after Trdat's sister Khosrovidukht sees a vision.
 Gregory then healed the king, who, Agathangelos writes, had been transformed into a wild boar for his sinful behavior.
 Trdat and his court accepted Christianity, making Armenia the first state to adopt Christianity as its official religion.
 (Note: Although, see below for the possibility that the traditional identification of Armenia as the first Christian state actually reflects the conversion of the autonomous Armenian Satrapies in the south of the country.)

+Tiridates III with his wife Ashkhen and sister Khosrovidukht by Naghash Hovnatan.